OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 In these terms and conditions on data protection XING would like to inform you about how XING treats your personal data and how you can exchange this data with other users of XING.

-These terms and conditions supplement the General Terms and Conditions for using XING.

-Additional Privacy Policies apply to certain XING sections:
+Additional Privacy Policies apply to the following XING applications, which you can view on the application's respective website:

 *   XING applications
 *   XING Talent Manager
 *   XING AdCreator
+*   XING Events
+*   kununu(German only)
+*   Contaxt

 **1\.
 Basic Principles of XING for handling your Personal Data**